wp-plugins/simple-bar/readme.txt

 * Provides easy and simple user interface.
 * Shortcode Content Supported.
-* Call to action Button
 * Responsive/Fluid .
 * Add CSS Gradients.
-* Top & Bottom positioning.
-* Enable/Disable  Close button.
-* Close Button available at both left and right.
 * Add custom html,style, buttons and much more.
+* No developer logo or water mark.
 * Design your own bar according to your theme.
-* No developer logo or water mark.
 * Allow you to make your custom bar.
 * Most important features included.

+<strong>Premium Version Features</strong>

+* Call to action Button.
+* Top & Bottom positioning.
+* Enable/Disable  Close button.
+* Close Button available at both left and right.

 > The best way to Increase your sales or conversions <a href="http://web-settler.com/notification-bar/"> Get Premium Version Now</a>